1. How is the Hall of Fame different from other industry awards?

 3. How many years experience do you have to have to be considered for the Hall of Fame?

 Rising Star is the only category that has a specific length of time working in the industry as a criterion.
-However, categories like Industry Planner and Industry Builder do trend towards individuals with a solid body of work in the industry behind them.
-Our new category, The Big Idea, is open to anyone who has had, well, a “big idea.”
-Could be in their first year working in the industry or their 30th.
-Doesn’t matter.
+However, categories like Industry Planner and Industry Builder do trend towards individuals with a solid body of work in the industry.
+The newest category, The Big Idea, is open to anyone who has had, well, a “big idea.”
+It doesn’t matter whether it was in their first year working in the industry or their 30th.
 Also, please note: The two to five year time limit applied to the Rising Star category applies to all work in the industry.
 For example, if an individual worked as a planner for three years, then jumped to the supplier side and worked as a sales rep for three years, he or she would have a total of six years work experience in the industry and therefore, would not be eligible for the category.

 4. How many people have to nominate someone for them to be considered for Hall of Fame?

-ONE nomination is all it takes to be considered for the Hall of Fame.
+ONE nomination is all it takes to be considered for any Hall of Fame category.

 5. Are self-nominations allowed?